yildizedip/simple-algoritms/README.md

 # simple-algoritms
-try some basic algoritms on java
+trying some basic algoritms on java